 Konkurslag (1987:672); Lag (1996:764) om företagsrekonstruktion

-Bankruptcy Act (1987:672); Company Reorganisation Act (1996:764)
+Bankruptcy act (1987:672); Company reorganisation act (1996:764)

-The Bankruptcy Act (1987:672) defines insolvency as a situation where the debtor is not able to duly pay his debts, and this inability is not of a temporary nature.
+The Bankruptcy act (1987:672) defines insolvency as a situation where the debtor is not able to duly pay his or her debts, and this inability is not of a temporary nature.
 Both natural and legal persons who are insolvent can be declared bankrupt.
 Both natural and legal persons are also able to enter into voluntary arrangements with creditors with the intention of reducing their debts and in this way avoiding bankruptcy.

-In addition to bankruptcy, legal persons can apply for reorganisation, which is regulated in the Company Reorganisation Act (1996:764), while natural persons can only apply for debt restructuring.
+In addition to bankruptcy, legal persons can apply for reorganisation, which is regulated in the Company reorganisation act (1996:764), while natural persons can only apply for debt restructuring.
 Reorganisation (rekonstruktion) is an option for companies which are under a severe financial strain, but for which continuing operations is still considered a feasible option.
 Either the debtor, that is the company, or a creditor can apply for reorganisation proceedings.
 An administrator is appointed by the court to review the company's situation, to determine whether continuing operations is a viable option, and to determine whether an agreement could be reached between the debtor and the creditors.

-The administrator supervises the company during the reorganisation period and must give the debtor permission for certain activities, like payment of debts or transfer of any substantial assets.
+The administrator supervises the company during the reorganisation period and must give the debtor permission for certain activities, such as payment of debts or transfer of any substantial assets.
 The debtor retains the rights of disposition of his/her assets under the reorganisation procedure.
 However, the disposition of assets cannot be used to pay debts, to make new commitments or to transfer ownership of assets of substantial importance without the administrator's consent.
 No distribution to creditors may take place while the procedure is ongoing.
 The goal of the reorganisation proceedings is to come to an agreement with the creditors on how much of the outstanding debts it would be feasible for the debtor to pay while avoiding bankruptcy.
 An agreement can be reached both through voluntary and compulsory means.
 If a voluntary settlement (ackord) is not achieved, the court can enforce a public settlement.

 Public settlement is a legally regulated procedure which can be initiated by the debtor submitting a settlement proposal to the court.
 The creditors subsequently vote on the proposal.
 A proposal which awards the creditors 50% or more of their claim is accepted, if 60% of the creditors vote in favour of it.
 A proposal which awards the creditors less than 50% of their original claim is accepted, if 75% of the creditors vote in favour of it.
 If the proposal is accepted, it is binding for all creditors.